Doraemon: Nobita's Little Star Wars 2021: Critical response

 A week before its release, the Russian invasion of Ukraine had begun.
 As a result, the story of the film is compared with the incident.
-Among them, RealSound 's Kazuma Kubota points out that the pendant Papi wears in the film is the same color as the Ukrainian flag.
+Among them, RealSound's Kazuma Kubota points out that the pendant Papi wears in the film is the same color as the Ukrainian flag.

 Writer Kaeru Inaka, in an article of 'Real Sound', praised the opening scene from Papi's escape to Nobita's movie shooting and also commented about the fast-going events of the first part of the film.
 Inaka also evaluated that the scene where Nobita and his friends became small, played with Papi and enjoyed the extraordinary life was a good link between the everyday scene and the upcoming war.
 In addition, Inaka pointed out that recent Doraemon movies tend to exaggerate emotional expressions so that even children can understand, but the animations had been done carefully so that it did not seem to be a joke.
 He said that the staff had been succeeded in making the film so that even children feel the terror of war.

 Writer Hodaka Sugimoto wrote an article on the anime-specialized news site AnimeAnime.jp.
 He says that the pitifulness of dictatorship can be understood well through the contrast between Dorakoruru and Gilmore.
 In addition, Sugimoto pointed out that the bravery of the common people of Pirika was emphasized more than the original manga and the 1985 version and highlighted that not an external military force, but the common people living in the planet overthrow the oppressive regime.

 Other media

 Book

-A novel written by Naohiro Fukushima and based on the film was released on 4 February 2022.
+A novel written by Naohiro Fukushima based on the film was released on February 4, 2022.

 Video game

-A Nintendo Switch game based on the film and created by FuRyu was scheduled to be released on 4 March 2021, but its release was postponed, along with the film, due to COVID-19 pandemic.
-The game was released on 4 March 2022.
+A Nintendo Switch game based on the film and created by FuRyu was scheduled to be released on March 4, 2021, but along with the film, its release was postponed due to the COVID-19 pandemic.
+The game was released on March 4, 2022.